DeepLabCut/DeepLabCut/README.md

 # Why use DeepLabCut?

 In 2018, we demonstrated the capabilities for [trail tracking](https://vnmurthylab.org/), [reaching in mice](http://www.mousemotorlab.org/) and various Drosophila behaviors during egg-laying (see [Mathis et al.](https://www.nature.com/articles/s41593-018-0209-y) for details).
 There is, however, nothing specific that makes the toolbox only applicable to these tasks and/or species.
 The toolbox has already been successfully applied (by us and others) to [rats](http://www.mousemotorlab.org/deeplabcut), humans, various fish species, bacteria, leeches, various robots, cheetahs, [mouse whiskers](http://www.mousemotorlab.org/deeplabcut) and [race horses](http://www.mousemotorlab.org/deeplabcut).
 DeepLabCut utilizes the feature detectors (ResNets + readout layers) of one of the state-of-the-art algorithms for human pose estimation by Insafutdinov et al., called DeeperCut, which inspired the name for our toolbox (see references below).
 Furthermore, we have added faster variants with MobileNetV2 backbones (see [Pretraining boosts out-of-domain robustness for pose estimation](https://arxiv.org/abs/1909.11229)).
-Additionally, we have improved the inference speed and provided additional augmentation methods (via tensorpack and imgaug), and added real-time and mutli-animal support in a beta release (more to come ...)
+Additionally, we have improved the inference speed and provided additional augmentation methods (via tensorpack and imgaug), and added real-time and mutli-animal support, and new neural networks optimized for animal pose estimation.

 <p align="center">
 <img src="https://static1.squarespace.com/static/57f6d51c9f74566f55ecf271/t/5c3e47258a922d548c483247/1547585339819/ErrorvsTrainingsetSize.png?format=750w" height="160">